Writers Write creates and shares resources for writers. This post will help you with 12 easy ways to find a title for your novel.

 A phrase from another language is sometimes a great approach – as it adds in some exotic flavour.
 Saraband by Patrice Chaplin is a great example of this.
 Using the name of a slow, stately Spanish dance for the inexorable sexual obsession the heroine, Kay Craven, finds herself in is a perfect metaphor.

 A snippet from a song or poem can work well as a title, especially if it relates your plot, character, or theme.
 For example, John Clare’s poem I Hid My Love has some great phrases that tie the sensation of summer to the sensation of love.

 Ray Bradbury’s collection of short stories, I Sing The Body Electric, is taken from a poem by Walt Whitman.
 Just remember that the Bible and Shakespeare have been exploited to death.

 Placing two contrasting words or images next to each other can create a powerful title.
 The Stone Boudoir, a memoir by Theresa Maggio, is a wonderful example of juxtaposing two opposite images or objects.
 A boudoir is meant to be soft and sensual, why is it made of stone?
 My favourite is probably Fabulous Nobodies by fashion journalist and novelist Lee Tulloch.

 A run-on or rhyming title is a nice quirk to add to your book – especially if your book is a bit quirky.
-Me, Earle, and the Dying Girl by Jesse Andrews is a perfect example of this approach.
-The Divine Secrets of the Ya Ya Sisterhood by Rebecca Wells also adds a bit of sass and rhythm to the title.
+Me and Earl and the Dying Girl by Jesse Andrews is a perfect example of this approach.
+Divine Secrets of the Ya-Ya Sisterhood by Rebecca Wells also adds a bit of sass and rhythm to the title.